- You've Heard It Before: Charitable Donations Can Help Your Business With Your Taxes. But How?

 Enterprise Singapore has appointed STP Approved-in-Principle (AIP) partners to administer this grant, and you will need to approach one of them for more information.
 The list of AIP partners can be found here.

-Regardless of which AIP partner you work with, you will need to create an account using your CorpPass and provide more details about your company as well as uploading mandatory supporting documents.
-The latter includes an ACRA statement (no later than 6 months old) and latest financial statements (no later than 18 months old).
+Regardless of which AIP partner you work with, you will need to create an account before the interview process using your CorpPass and provide more details about your company as well as uploading mandatory supporting documents.
+The latter includes an ACRA statement (no later than 6 months old) and the latest financial statements (no later than 18 months old).
 Once your application has been successful, you will be notified via email and you can then begin posting internship listings on GRTNet.

 Got a Question?